nicolastonon/tZq-TMVA-code/README.txt

 - NOTE 2 : script 'merge_templates_theta.sh' does the same thing, but for Reader files produced with theta naming conventions (__Theta.root files produced via function 'Convert_Templates_Theta')

-/!\ /!\ BEFORE PERFORMING THE TEMPLATE FIT, NEED TO RESCALE DATA-DRIVEN FAKES /!\ /!\
-* 'scaleFakes.cc' is used to re-scale the data-driven fakes to a reasonable initial value, using TFractionFitter (fit to data).
-You can either set in the code the path of the file containing the histos to rescale, or at execution (e.g. ./scaleFakes.exe file.root).
-This will create an output file with the extention '_ScaledFakes.root'.
-- NB : must specify in the code via boolean if the histograms to rescale follow Combine or Theta conventions !

 * Func_other.h can be used to store secondary/helper functions.

 ((* Other codes are not described/used here))